codeSubhajit0/PEER-CHAT/README.md

 ```
 # Chat Application 🚀

-Welcome to the **Chat Application**!
+Welcome to the **PEER-CHAT**!
 This real-time chat app allows users to communicate seamlessly with features like user authentication and instant messaging.

 ---

 ## 🌐 Live Demo
 👉 [Chat Application Link](https://peer-chat-xbeu.onrender.com)
 ---

 ## 📖 About the Project